 The Edgewood-Colesburg FFA chapter will be holding a little kids’ tractor pull during the Plagman Barn Days in Garber.
 The event will be held on Saturday, Sept.
 19 at 3 p.m.

 At one point, Rick Colpitts wasn’t even sure he was going to college.
 Now, with 32 years as an educator behind him, he’s taking over as superintendent of the Western Dubuque Community School District.

 Jeff Corkery’s retirement as superintendent of the Western Dubuque School District ends a 40-year career in education, including the last nine years as leader of the largest geographic district in the state of Iowa.

-- 2 more COVID-19 cases reported in Dubuque County
+- COVID-19 death confirmed in Delaware County

 Sorry, there are no recent results for popular videos.